LOCAL - STATE - FEDERAL - MISCELLANEOUS REVENUE

 Rental fees received by the school district for the rental of school district equipment or facilities shall be deposited in the general fund.
 It shall be the responsibility of the superintendent to recommend to the Board a fee schedule for renting school district property.
 (Policy 905.1)

-Proceeds from the sale of real property shall be placed in the schoolhouse fund.
+Proceeds from the sale of real property shall be placed in the Physical Plant and Equipment Levy(PPEL)fund.
 The proceeds from the sale of other school district property shall be placed in the general fund.

 The Board may claim exemption from the law prohibiting competition with private enterprise for the following activities: